hannibal002/SkyHanni/FEATURES.md

 - Many other messages (Not separated into own categories yet)

 ## Chat
+- Options to change the player chat format (show all channel prefix, hide player rank, hide colon after player name, hide/change elite position format, channel prefix design
-+ Using a clean chat format for player messages (removing the rank prefix, every player writes in the same color)
+- Using a clean chat format for player messages (removing the rank prefix, every player writes in the same color)
-+ Dungeon Filter (Removing annoying messages from in the dungeon)
+- Dungeon Filter (Removing annoying messages from in the dungeon)
-+ Dungeon Boss Message hider (includes The Watcher as well)
+- Dungeon Boss Message hider (includes The Watcher as well)
 - Option to hide the Skyblock Level from the chat messages.
 - Option to change the way the Skyblock Level gets displayed in the chat (only working when skyblock level and fancy player message format are enabled)
 - Option to hide the death messages of other players, except for players who are close to the player, inside dungeon or during a Kuudra fight.